utsargo/next-words/README.md

 - **Default Word List**: Use a default set of words when no custom list is provided.
 - **Word List Management**: Add, replace, or reset custom word lists.
 - **Responsive Design**: Suitable for various screen sizes, including mobile devices.

+## Upcoming Features

+1. Search a word and append it to the wordlist in the locastorage

 ## Technologies Used